Lumesque/project-unnamed/README.md

 In order to enable visual studio with wsl, please refer to the following [tutorial](https://code.visualstudio.com/docs/remote/wsl-tutorial) for setup.

 ## Potential ideas
-1. Rest api using C++ and Python
-2. Dotfile management system using syntax similar to that of autogen, example of file that is used to generate the actual config file
-    ```toml
-    [system]
-    install-directory = @HOME-DIR@ # Home dir is either configured from a command line,
-                                   # environment variable, or config file of tool
-    ```
-3. Process manager
-    * Similar to init system?
-4. API for watching syscalls from kernel (or WM_COMMANDS on windows I believe?)
-5. TUI/Rest api for h5 data tables, a way to display the data in real time consistently
-    * One of the goals I'd really like to do with this is make it so that it routinely updates, like when you add something to the table, the display will change.
-In essense, 'states' from svelte, react, or refs from vue
-        * This would potentially just be a monitor call on a fd, something that both windows and linux should support out of the box with `poll` and likewise events, but otherwise there are third party libs like `inotify`
-6. TUI application for displaying graphs given two numbers, this is meant to be similar to the command line graph display but take advantage of protocols in more modern terminals to allow for displaying them correctly
-7. Some form of profiling, either a thread profiler or a generic one
-    * Originating in C/C++?
-    * Otherwise, I'd also very much like to make a profiler to 'watch' a variable, and dictate when it changes.
-This most likely can be done easily in python by overwriting the variable with a wrapper of some sort, similar to a mock function.
-8. AST Analyzer
-    * This is essentially for watching one piece of code, and then seeing the possibilities ONLY when that variable _can_ change.
-So for instance, if you had this
-    ```python
-    def function(value: str):
-        x: int = random.randint(5)
-        if (x > 2):
-            value = "test"
-        else:
-            value = "other"

-        for (_ in range(5)):
-            pass
-        return value
-    ```
-    * Essentially, the graph would end up semi-looking like this (with an option added later to remove non-side effective functions for the specific variable)
-    ```bash
-    if (stmt)
-    |- Variable changed
-    for (stmt)
-    | - return
-    ```
-    * This would be done in Python using AstNodeWalkers most likely, but we could also develop something in C/C++ with the help of some of either the python libs or general parsing.

 Project chosen:
 - [ ] Rest api
 - [ ] Dotfile management